Urd8/Jakis-AICALL_SCDFXIBM/README.md

 ## Team Description
 Hello Judges.
 We are the Jakis.
 The team consists of the following:

-Alfred - Temasek Polytechnic (Team Leader)
+* Alfred - Temasek Polytechnic (Team Leader)
-Kin - Temasek Polytechnic
+* Kin - Temasek Polytechnic
-Sherman - Temasek Polytechnic
+* Sherman - Temasek Polytechnic
-Iqbal - Temasek Polytechnic
+* Iqbal - Temasek Polytechnic
+* Juraimi - Temasek Polytechnic

 We are Year 3 Students from the Diploma of Cybersecurity and Digital Forensics, and although the scope of the competition is a little outside of what we learnt, we were very excited to participate in this Call for Code Challenge.